geotrev/bulba/README.md

 - `componentWillUnmount`: Called by `disconnectedCallback`, right before the internal DOM nodes have been cleaned up.
 Ideal for unregistering event listeners, timers, or the like.

-**Q:** "Why does `UpgradedComponent` use lifecycle methods which seemingly duplicate the existing native callbacks?"
+**Q:** "Why does `UpgradedElement` use lifecycle methods which seemingly duplicate the existing native callbacks?"

 **A:** The primary purpose, as mentioned above, is adding more fidelity to the component render/update lifecycle in general.
 Another reason is for naming consistency and familiarity.
 As a developer who uses React extensively, I love the API and thought it made sense to mimic (in no subtle terms) the patterns established by the library authors.

 #### Using Native Lifecycle Callbacks

-`UpgradedComponent` piggybacks off the native lifecycle callbacks, which means if you use them, you should also call `super` to get the custom logic added by the base class. **This is especially true of `connectedCallback` and `disconnectedCallback`, which triggers the initial render of any given component and DOM cleanup steps, respectively.**
+`UpgradedElement` piggybacks off the native lifecycle callbacks, which means if you use them, you should also call `super` to get the custom logic added by the base class. **This is especially true of `connectedCallback` and `disconnectedCallback`, which triggers the initial render of any given component and DOM cleanup steps, respectively.**

 Here's a quick reference for which lifecycle methods are dependent on the native callbacks: